xram64/falling-nes/README.md

 Falling is a simple NES game written in 6502 assembly.

 This is my first go at both assembly programming and designing an entire game from scratch.
-The project took 11 days and 130+ hours.
+Start to finish, the project took 130+ hours over 11 days.

 ### Usage
 To play, `falling.nes` can be loaded into an NES emulator such as FCEUX or Bizhawk.